mmjulkowska/MVApp/README.md

 MVApp can handle all kinds of data.
 It only requires that your data be in .csv format, with at least the following:
 * column with the genotype (if you use only one - please include the name)
-* column(s) with an Independent Variable (e.g. Treatment, Position, Experiment number)
+* column(s) with an Independent Variable (e.g. treatment, position, experiment number)
 * column(s) with a Dependent Variable (i.e. phenotypes)

 To fit curves to your data, you should also include columns containing:
-* Time (or other continuous independent variable) - this variable MUST be numeric (e.g. "1" instead of "Day 1")
+* Time (or other continuous Independent Variable) - this variable MUST be numeric (e.g. "1" instead of "Day 1") [I think we should change the "Time" label to, perhaps, "Continuous Independent Variable"]

 To perform data analysis on individual replicates, you should also include a column containing:
 * Sample ID - an identifier for each individual sample